shapehq/actions/README.md

 ## [install-ssh-key](https://github.com/shapehq/actions/tree/main/install-ssh-key/action.yml)

-Installs an SSH key or a [deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys), which is an SSH key that grants access to specific repositories.
+Installs an SSH key or a [deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys), which is an SSH key that grants access to a single repository.

 ```yml
 - name: Install SSH Key